NoMore201/playmaker/README.md

 ## Usage

-There is a working Dockerfile.
-You can build and run it, or use a pre-built image on docker hub:
+Since this app requires a lot of heavy dependencies, like Android SDK and fdroidserver, it is recommended to use the docker image.
+You can build the Dockerfile in this repo and run it, or use a pre-built image on docker hub:

 ```
 docker run -d --name playmaker -p 5000:5000 -v /srv/fdroid:/data/fdroid nomore201/playmaker
 ```

-**REQUIRED** **You need to insert you google credentials in the configuration file!!**.
-You can copy the conf file in the working directory (in this case `/srv/fdroid`), otherwise playmaker will take care of creating an empty conf file for you, which you should edit.
-Credentials have this structure
+On first launch, playmaker will ask your for your google credentials.
+They will be used by the server for first time setup, and then discarded, because only the ac2dm and the auth token are needed to process requests.
+Remember that you can use also app specific password, if you setup 2factor auth:

 ```
 # parts inside square brackets are not mandatory